-Shotgun Clause - Definition
+Shotgun Clause - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.